jdsandahl/sg-technical-test/README.md

 You may need to install node if you don't have it: https://nodejs.org/en/download/

 Before running the application locally, run `npm install` from the terminal to install any dependent packages.
 To run the application use `node app.js` from the terminal.
+In your browser, open http://localhost:3000

 **Pointers**